dwrobel/flatcam/README.md

 29.02.2020

 - compacted the NCC Tool UI by replacing some Radio buttons with Combo boxes due of too many elements
+- fixed error in CutOut Tool when trying to create a FreeFrom Cutout out of a Gerber object with the Convex Shape checked

 28.02.2020